MichaelViuff/SDJ2/03 Observer Pattern/README.md

 <details>
 <summary>Display hints...</summary>
 <p>
-  Once again, reuse everything from `Car` and make necessary changes.
-Your `TrafficLight` and `Main` classes will have been updated quite a lot by now, so their implementation is also shown in the solution below.
+  Once again, reuse everything from <block>Car</block> and make necessary changes.
+Your <block>TrafficLight</block> and <block>Main</block> classes will have been updated quite a lot by now, so their implementation is also shown in the solution below.
 </p>
 <details>
 <summary>Display solution...</summary>